jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 (3) Nothing in this section applies to any payments received by any registered bank within the meaning of the Reserve Bank of New Zealand Act 1989 in good faith in the ordinary course of business and without negligence.

 ### 203 Charge agreed before specified period may not be cancelled
-A charge given by the bankrupt under an agreement to give the charge that was made before the period of 2 years immediately before adjudication may not be cancelled under section 198.
+A charge given by the bankrupt under an agreement to give the charge— (a) may not be cancelled under section 198(1) if the agreement to give the charge was made before the period of 6 months immediately before adjudication:
+  (b) may not be cancelled under section 198(2) if the agreement to give the charge was made before the period of 2 years immediately before adjudication.

 **Insolvent gifts**